gabrielantonyxaviour/egg-ai/README.md

 ### 2️⃣ **Execution**
 - Adjusts position size based on user confidence in chefs
-- Signs the transaction to place the trade using Lit
+- Signs the transaction to place the trade using privy
 - Manages entry and exit automatically

 ## 🔥 Smart Bits We're Proud Of